bormand/articles/fpga/jtag/de0_nano_jtag.md

 OpenOCD has drivers for USB-Blaster.
 Unfortunately, their driver can handle at most 250 exchanges per second (it probably suffers from the small packet problem that will be described below).
+Actually, it's fine for most applications, but can we do better?

-So, let's try to communicate with DE0-Nano directly!
+Let's try to communicate with DE0-Nano directly!

 ## First steps